Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    Marker in a 3D View.

-The 3D View does not allow you to create, edit, and remove markers, it just show their name in the Object Info in the bottom left corner, when on their frame (see Marker in a 3D View).
+The 3D View does not allow you to create, edit, and remove markers, it just show their name in the Object Info in the upper left corner, when on their frame (see Marker in a 3D View).

 .. container:: lead